insight-creative/insight-creative-2018/blog/_posts/2020-01-09-when-it-comes-to-creative-push.md

 ---
 layout: blog
-title: "When it Comes to Creative, PUSH."
+title: "When it comes to creative, PUSH."
 author: Emily Morehart
 description: "Anyone in a creative role can attest, there are good and bad days.
 At times, inspiration strikes like lightning and the work circuits seamlessly through you.
 Conversely, some people experience a “creative block” almost like a wall holding back all your good ideas.
 Learn ways to fend off creative complacency."
 text-color: 'ffffff'